Maggie is a psychologist and mom of five kids who successfully weaned her children from their bottles.

 4. Make sure to establish soothing night routines to ease your child into sleep more quickly: A pre-sleep snack, a dimly-lighted room, some calming music and of course a bedtime story with a cuddly stuffed animal are all ways to encourage drowsiness.
 Don't forget to keep the small glass of water next to the bed!

 5. Reward your child for a job well done!
-It is a good idea to reward your toddler along the way with a small treat, privilege or other goody for decreasing his or her night time milk bottle.
-Do this also when your child finally lets go of his or her night time water bottle, if those have been necessary.
+It is a good idea to reward your toddler along the way with a small treat, privilege or other goody for decreasing their nighttime milk bottle.
+Do this also when your child finally lets go of their nighttime water bottle, if those have been necessary.
 Children are just like adults in that they respond well to this type of positive reinforcement.

 If You Need Additional Help

-6. Here is a great read that can assist you at bedtime: In her excellent , "The No-Cry Sleep Solution: Gentle Ways to Help Your Baby Sleep Through the Night," author Elizabeth Pantly explains how to humanely get your young one to end his or her reliance on the milk bottle.
-(The information in Pantly's book is wonderful, regardless of your child's age - the techniques still work.)
-This book helped my family, with all kinds of sleep issues. book
+6. Here is a great read that can assist you at bedtime: In her excellent book, "The No-Cry Sleep Solution: Gentle Ways to Help Your Baby Sleep Through the Night," author Elizabeth Pantly explains how to humanely get your young one to end his or her reliance on the milk bottle.

 A Final Note on the Importance of Patience